ruuda/blog/posts/ai-paranoia.md

 I maintain several open source projects.
 Some of them are somewhat popular, and attract contributions.
-In the age of <abbr>LLM</abbr>s,
-I increasingly doubt whether I should continue accepting them.
+In the age of <abbr>LLM</abbr>s this is taking a toll on my mental health, and I increasingly doubt whether I should continue accepting them.

 ## An example